HarrisonHYZ/CarND-LaneLines-P1/CarND-LaneLines-P1/writeup_P1.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when the road line is not straight.
+One potential shortcoming would be when the road line is not straight, the line will shake strongly on the video.
 The current algorithm cannot cover this situation well.

 Another shortcoming is the red line on the original image is not very stable.
-Will be shaking a little bit all the time.
+Will be shaking a little bit all the time during the whole video.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to use polyfit function in numpy to get the parameters for non-straight lines.
+A possible improvement would be to use polyfit function to get the parameters for non-straight lines.
+Then I can draw the line which is not only straight, but also any shape.

-Another potential improvement could be to optimize the realization methods for the current strategy to make the code more concise.
+Another potential improvement could be to optimize the code realization of all methods for the current strategy to make the code more concise.